 The point was also made about drop tanks being discarded, despite video and aircraft spotter evidence to the contrary and unsubstantiated claims about tanker numbers.

-Unlike the USMC Harriers, GR9 does not have any radar so in an air to air engagement would be reliant on AWAC’s, visual detection and hope.
-Whilst the GR9 could carry anti aircraft missiles I am not sure if they were ever cleared for such and going against a supersonic aircraft, equipped with radar, with a sub sonic aircraft, not equipped with radar would seem to me to be an unacceptable risk just to prove a point.
+Unlike the USMC Harriers, GR9 does not have any radar so air to air engagement would be reliant on AWAC’s, visual detection and hope.
+Whilst the GR9 could carry anti-aircraft missiles I am not sure if they were ever cleared for such and going against a supersonic aircraft, equipped with radar, with a subsonic aircraft, not equipped with radar would seem to me to be an unacceptable risk just to prove a point.

 We have heard many claims that not integrating Storm Shadow on Harrier was a blatant light blue plot to protect Tornado but look behind this nonsense and you see a host of very good reasons why Storm Shadow and Harrier was a marriage never meant to be.

-Given that the target information changed mid flight in such a way that it resulted in the need to abort the launch of a recent Tornado/Storm Shadow missions, this would seem to be rather relevant to the cost argument as well.
+Given that the target information changed mid-flight in such a way that it resulted in the need to abort the launch of a recent Tornado/Storm Shadow mission, this would seem to be rather relevant to the cost argument as well.

 These add fuel and operating costs when measured against land bases.